abridged/collabland-dev/help-docs/intro.md

 ## What we do

 We offer an automated process for verifying and managing community membership based on token ownership.
 This includes:
-- Initial verification to confirm that prospective members possess the required token(s) to join and participate in a community.
+- [Token Gating](./key-features/token-gate-communities) - Initial verification to confirm that prospective members possess the required token(s) to join and participate in a community.
-- Routine checks to ensure that members continue to meet the community's requirements.
+- Routine [balance checks](./command-center/bot-config/balance-check) to ensure that members continue to meet the community's requirements.

 ## Where to start